 The grid might be a single WAN, but that doesn’t mean connectivity is guaranteed - especially on the Rim.
 More remote environs are often deadzones.
 Your datapad or deck won’t be of much use in those areas without a satellite uplink (starships have this kind of hardware built in).
 Even these connections are sluggish at best, imposing a -2 penalty to all skill rolls.
 The same penalties apply to anyone trying to interact with a satellite or ship in orbit.

 Every system - whether it’s a radio detonator, a corporate node, or a hacker’s deck - is rated by the quality of its ICE (intrusion countermeasures & electronics).
-This rating represents the overall power of the system and how forgiving it is to hack with, as well as how good its security protocols and defenses are.
-A deck with high ICE has less reaction lag and can handle more strain, giving you more time to complete the run before you get booted out of a system.
+This rating represents the overall computing power of the system and how forgiving it is to hack with, as well as how good its security protocols and defenses are.
+A deck with high ICE has less reaction lag and can handle more strain, making it more likely that you’ll complete the run without tripping the alarms or getting booted out of the system.

 The table below gives the different levels of ICE that systems can have, along with how much it’ll cost to get a deck with that level of security: